Saroornagar Indoor Arena

 Saroornagar Indoor Stadium is an indoor sporting arena located in Hyderabad, India.
 The capacity of the arena is 2,000 people.
 And it has even got a wide number of sports being taught all along the year and many national and international players have emerged from that stadium.
+This is constructed in year 2002 for Afro-Asian games with cost of 8.7 Core.

+The Telangana Premier Kabaddi began playing in 2018.